kornelski/dupe-krill/README.md

 ## The method

-Theoretically, you could find all duplicate files by putting them in a giant hash table mapping their content to paths:
+Theoretically, you could find all duplicate files by putting them in a giant hash table aggregating file paths and using their content as the key:

 ```rust
 HashMap<Vec<u8>, Vec<Path>>